VERTEBRAL COMPRESSION FRACTURE

 Vertebral bone is composed of two types of bone tissue - compact and spongious.
 Compact bone comprises the outer shell of the vertebral bone.
 This bone is very robust and provides a shell for the inner portion which is composed of spongious bone tissue.
-Spongious bone has a lot of spaces inside and looks like a sponge.
-These tiny spaces are filled with the bone marrow and venous blood.
-Unlike other bones vertebral bones are mostly composed of spongious bone.
+Spongious bone has a lot of space inside and looks like a sponge.
+These tiny spaces are filled with bone marrow and venous blood.
+Unlike other bones, vertebral bones are mostly composed of spongious bone.
 Therefore, they may suffer from a compression fracture.
 This fracture is very unique because there are not broken parts rather vertebra is deformed and smashed.
-Typically, front part of the bone is cracked and collapsed while the back portion is spared.
-This condition creates and abnormal angle in the spinal column causing deformity i.e., loss of normal shape.
+Typically, the front part of the bone is cracked and collapsed while the back portion is spared.
+This condition creates an abnormal angle in the spinal column causing deformity i.e., loss of normal shape.
 If the angle is too much and the fracture fails to heal the load may lead to progressive collapse increasing the deformity.

-Usually, the vertebral bone is quite sturdy and cannot fractured easily.
+Usually, the vertebral bone is quite sturdy and cannot be fractured easily.
 Significant force is required to cause vertebral compression fracture in healthy bone.
 However, there are several conditions that may weaken the bone.
 Osteoporosis is a condition frequently affecting older people, especially in women.
 This is a condition characterized by progressive loss of bone tissue.
 As a result, bones become weak and fragile.
 These patients may develop different fractures in their body including vertebral compression fracture.
 Another common cause of VCF is cancer.
 Tumors growing inside of the vertebra usually erode it and cause weakening.
-Therefore, patients with osteoporosis or tumors may develop compression fracture with a relatively minor trauma or no trauma at all.
+Therefore, patients with osteoporosis or tumors may develop compression fracture with relatively minor trauma or no trauma at all.

 What are the symptoms of vertebral compression fracture?

-The main symptom of the vertebral compression fracture is the pain.
+The main symptom of the vertebral compression fracture is pain.
 Typically, patients develop the pain right after the moment of fracture.
-This pain is usually mechanical i.e. is worse with physical load like standing or working.
+This pain is usually mechanical i.e. is worse with a physical load like standing or working.
 The pain may become chronic and persist several months after the fracture.
-In some instances, the initial pain is not very intensive but with progressive collapse it may become excruciating.
+In some instances, the initial pain is not very intensive but with progressive collapse, it may become excruciating.
 Some patients may become wheelchair bound or even bedridden.

 Another symptom of vertebral compression fracture is kyphosis.
 Since the front part is collapsed more the spine makes an angle at the site of fracture.
 This angle causes front bending of the spine i.e., kyphosis.
 Kyphosis initially may not visible, however with progressive collapse the deformity may significantly worsen.

-Unlike other fracture types, usually compression fracture does not lead to spinal canal compromise and spinal cord compression.
+Unlike other fracture types, usually, compression fracture does not lead to spinal canal compromise and spinal cord compression.
 Therefore, the patients are usually neurologically intact.

 How is the vertebral compression fracture diagnosed?

-Usually, physical exam and imaging studies are sufficient, yet if tumor is present then additional investigations may be performed to find out the nature of the tumor.
+Usually, physical exam and imaging studies are sufficient, yet if the tumor is present then additional investigations may be performed to find out the nature of the tumor.

-What is treatment of vertebral compression fracture?
+What is the treatment of vertebral compression fracture?

 Both procedures are very effective in terms of controlling the pain.
-The choice of the procedure type is up to treating physician.
+The choice of the procedure type is up to the treating physician.
 Since the procedure is minimally invasive the patients can be discharged on the same day.
-Therefore, this surgery can be performed for old patients with poor general condition.
+Therefore, this surgery can be performed for old patients with the poor general condition.
 Cancer patients also can undergo these surgeries without interrupting chemo- or radiotherapy.